vermegi/vermegi.github.io/_posts/2018-08-13-deploying-a-serverless-app-on-azure-with-terraform-part1.markdown

 ---
 layout: post
-title:  "Deploying a serverless app to azure with Terraform"
+title:  "Deploying a serverless app to azure with Terraform - Part 1"
-date:   2018-08-10 14:15:05
+date:   2018-08-13 14:15:05
 categories: azure Terraform Serverless
 background: "/assets/ip-restrictions.png"
 draft: true
 ---
-Recently I was going through our serverless cloud workshop and got the idea of redoing the infrastructure setup for this with Terraform and with a fully automated build and release pipeline on VSTS.
+Recently I was going through one of our cloud workshops and got the idea of redoing the infrastructure setup for this with [Terraform][terraformstart] and with a fully automated build and release pipeline on [VSTS][vstsstart].
+Terraform will let you, just like [ARM templating][armstart] will, setup your infractructure in a fully automated fashion.
+It will give you the same ability to write [infrastructure as code][IaC].
+With the added value that Terraform can be used to not only automate Azure environments, but also those for other cloud providers.
 In this post I will walk you through the steps needed for setting this up.
+The cloud workshop I will be using as a basis for this is the one on [serverless architecture][mcwserverless].
+It combines a couple of Azure services like Azure Functions, CosmosDb, Azure Event Grid, Logic Apps, ... just to name a few.
+I will not perform the entire setup in this blog post, but it will be enough to get you started on Terraform, Azure and VSTS.

-Before we write our Terraform script, lets first download Terraform from [here][terraformdownload].
+Before we start writing our Terraform scripts, lets first download Terraform from [here][terraformdownload].
 Install instructions can be found [here][terraforminstall].
-Basically for windows, you unzip the download and alter your PATH variable to find the terraform.exe.
+Basically for windows, you unzip the download and alter your PATH variable so it can find the terraform.exe.

 With this being done, let's write our first Terraform file.
 I created a /setup directory in the project directory where I want to work in.
 In the /setup directory I created a setup.tf file.
-First thing I want to do is create a Azure Resource Manager resource group:
+First thing I want to do is create a Azure Resource Manager resource group.
+For this you need to indicate you want to use the azure provider and next indicate you want to create a resourcegroup:

 {% highlight Terraform %}
 #configure the azure provider